Animated films and their emotional impact

 Emotional animated cinema has managed to consolidate a unique space in world culture, where the connection with the public goes beyond entertainment.

-His ability to convey profound feelings has helped to preserve and enrich collective memory, impacting generations of viewers.
+Its ability to transmit deep feelings has contributed to preserving and enriching collective memory, impacting generations of viewers.

 This legacy fosters empathy and reflection, demonstrating that animated films are valuable tools for exploring the human condition.